haga-rak/fluxzy.core/README.md

 In fact fluxzy was build with a custom HTTP client / server and engine allowing the lowest level of passive behavior.

 ## Features list
-Find below the list of features that are currently supported :
+You will find below the list of features that are currently supported :
  - **SSL/TLS decryption** : fluxzy performs man on the middle to enable viewing HTTP(S) sessions in plain text.
 By default, fluxzy uses a default embedded certificate.
 Using a custom certificate is also supported.
  - **H2 on egress** : fluxzy support H2 protocol on egress.
 This means that ingress HTTP/1.1 requests can be translated into H2 as long as server supports it. fluxzy uses a custom implementation of the H2 protocol, thus, customizing low level H2 setting is possible (window size algorithm, dynamic table size, ...)
- - **Powerful rules filter** : fluxzy uses an unique and powerfull filter system to manipulate and alter the traffic.
+ - **Powerful rules filter** : fluxzy uses an unique and powerfull filter system to manipulate the output and alter the traffic.
  - **Always streaming** : fluxzy was designed to produced a minimal overhead in order to deliver the most accurate performance measurement.

  ### Current filters available in fluxzy.desktop